 Doctor insights on:

-Is there another wy I can lose weight like by medication or shots instead of lipo cause I try exercising daily but it doesn't quite help?
+Is there another wy i can lose weight like by medication or shots instead of lipo cause i try exercising daily but it doesn't quite help?

 Make Lasting Changes: For any weight loss program to work well, it has to be something you can live with for the long-term.
 Diet is the most important thing, and eliminating "white" carbs will go a long way.
 This means sugar, white flour products as well as white rice and white pastas.
 These carbs offer almost no nutritional value and only serve to make you hungry.
 This + regular exercise = steady weight loss. ...Read moreSee 3 more doctor answers

 Liposuction surgery involves the use of hollow cannulas and suction devices used to remove adipose tissue; should not feel anything when the procedure is performed.
 Indicated for patients at their long-term stable weight, who present with diet and exercise resistant adipose tissue of localized areas with good quality overlying skin.
 Not substitute for diet and exercise or ...Read more

 On citalopram 20 mg wanted to no if i can take lipo slender and natural cleanse while on this medication

 Family practice : It is probably safe to take together.
 I would advise you to ask your dr also to make sure he wants you to. ...Read more